Dame Emma Kirkby

 Recognised worldwide for her elegant and intelligent musicianship Dame Emma presents several new recital programmes this year including Songs of Joy, Songs of Mourning with lutenist Anthony Rooley and Music by Twilight and Orpheus in England with lutenist Jakob Lindberg, as well as a programme devised by Susanne Ryden exploring the patronage of Queen Christina of Sweden entitled The Queen’s Music.
 A supporting CD of The Queen’s Music was released in October 2010 on BIS records.

-In 2019, Emma celebrates her 70th birthday with a concert at Wigmore Hall, and continues the celebrations with her programme 'Dowland among Friends' with Leamington Music in February 2020.
+In 2019, Emma celebrated her 70th birthday with a concert at Wigmore Hall, and continues the celebrations with her programme 'Dowland among Friends' with Leamington Music in February 2020.

 This biography is for information only and should not be reproduced.